Postgraduate Study in the NetherlandsFind courses in the NETHERLANDS

 Holland is a popular destination for international students, this is for many reasons, including the relaxed, open-minded way of life, great cultural cities, beautiful countryside, not to mention the high quality of the education system.

 The number of international students in the Netherlands in 2011 was 81,700 – these are broken down into:

 37,550 EU + EFTA diploma mobile students;

 7,600 students within Erasmus or with residence permits for internship;

 17,500 other inbound diploma and credit mobile students.*

 * These are approximate figures and have been obtained from the Nuffic website ( www.nuffic.nl ).

 EFTA: Iceland, Norway, Liechtenstein and Switzerland.

-Diploma mobility: to complete a study programme abroad; credit mobility: to gain credits abroad towards the programme at home.
+Diploma mobility: to complete a study program abroad; credit mobility: to gain credits abroad towards the program at home.

 Countries of origin of international students in Holland: